HTML Elements

 $checkbox->checked = false; // <input type="checkbox">

-An attribute can also be an array of tokens, which are listed separated by spaces, which is suitable for CSS classes, for example:
+An attribute can also be an array of values, which are output separated by spaces.
+This is useful for CSS classes, for example:

 $el = Html::el('input');